I’ve got some evil leadership techniques to share.

 If a subject comes to you with a problem, asking for a solution, you shouldn’t just hand it over.
 Even if you easily could.

 Here’s what to do instead: tell your subject to come back with two possible solutions to their problem.
 Then, when they return, you ask them which of the two solutions they prefer.

-Nine times out of ten, your subjects will arrive at the right answer alone.
+Nine times out of ten, your subjects will arrive at the correct answer alone.

 Here’s the psychology:

-The process of first asking for help, only to be told to come up with not one but two possible solutions, and then be asked to make choice, is mentally draining.
+The process of first asking for help, only to be told to come up with not one but two possible solutions, and then be asked to make a choice, is mentally draining.
 They will start looking for shortcuts.

 Since you trust their judgement, the subjects will find it easier to come to you with their best solutions directly — instead of their first question.

-When someone comes asking for a solution, don’t give it away.
+Please don’t give it away when someone asks for a solution.
 Your job is to make people think for themselves, not have them become dependent on you thinking for them.

 6. Use Pavlovian Psychology

 Dogs respond poorly to negative feedback.
 It puts them in a state of fear, submission — or both.
 The prospect of being shunned by their pack scares the living daylights.
 Fearful dogs can be dangerous and irrational.

 Conversely, dogs are dependent on positive reinforcements from their pack.
 A brief absence of such positive feedback makes them alert and attentive.

 Human beings, I find, aren’t that different.

 Many of us, too, respond poorly to negative feedback.
-It’s difficult to get through to a person who is in a fearful state.
+It’s challenging to get through to a person who is in a fearful state.

 I’ve found that using positive reinforcement and the absence of positive reinforcement works wonders.

 When you’re happy with your subjects’ performance, praise them.
 When you’re not satisfied, give them nothing.

 7. Leave the Party when You’re Ahead

 Don’t get drunk with your team.
 Have fun, drink moderately and then, before it gets too late, call it a night and get out of dodge.

 Go home and spend some quality time with your family or something.